SarthakMakhija/SarthakMakhija/README.md

 It has close to 1.7K [downloads](https://crates.io/crates/tinylfu-cached).

-The complete list is available on my [blog](https://tech-lessons.in/en/page/projects/).
+The complete list of my side projects is available on my [blog](https://tech-lessons.in/en/page/projects/).

 ---